vegaprotocol/documentation/docs/releases/overview.md

 This work was all done in issue [5579](https://github.com/vegaprotocol/vega/issues/5579)

 **Remove `updateFrequency` in price monitoring definition:**
-The `updateFrequency` within price monitoring is not being used by the core protocol, therefore, this has now been replaced by the update frequency of the state var.
+The `updateFrequency` within price monitoring is not being used by the core protocol, therefore, this has now been removed.
 This work was done in issue [5624](https://github.com/vegaprotocol/vega/issues/5624)

 **Remove wallet support for launching a proxy in front of dApps:**
 Introducing the proxy was a way to navigate the browser security that prevents web apps from being able to talk to local web servers; this is now no longer required and therefore has been removed.
 This has been carried out in the issue [5601](https://github.com/vegaprotocol/vega/issues/5601)